python-ellar/ellar-sql/docs/models/configuration.md

 # **EllarSQLModule Config**

-**`EllarSQLModule`** is a versatile module, allowing configuration through the application `Config`.
-This configuration can be done either using `EllarSQLModule.register_setup()` within your application setup or directly during module registration with `EllarSQLModule.setup()`.
+**`EllarSQLModule`** is an Ellar Dynamic Module that offers two ways of configuration:

+- `EllarSQLModule.register_setup()`: This method registers a `ModuleSetup` that depends on the application config.
+- `EllarSQLModule.setup()`: This method immediately sets up the module with the provided options.

-While examples have been provided for using `EllarSQLModule.setup()`, this section will shed light on the usage of `EllarSQLModule.register_setup()`.
-Before diving into that, let's first explore the setup options available for `EllarSQLModule`.
+While we've explored many examples using `EllarSQLModule.setup()`, this section will focus on the usage of `EllarSQLModule.register_setup()`.

+Before delving into that, let's first explore the setup options available for `EllarSQLModule`.
 ## **EllarSQLModule Configuration Parameters**

 - **databases**: _typing.Union[str, typing.Dict[str, typing.Any]]_: